FORMS REQUIRED FOR MARRIAGE WITHIN AUSTRALIA

 This is the final Marriage Certificate that is given to you, the couple, on the day of your ceremony.
 This is for you to keep as a commemoration of the day.
-It is signed by all those mentioned above but is not considered a legal document.
-An official (registered) Marriage Certificate must be applied for through Births, Deaths and Marriages after the marriage has been registered.
-This must be applied for by you and not your celebrant.
+It is signed by all those mentioned above and is a legal document – it can’t be replaced.

 LEGAL WORDING REQUIRED WITHIN A MARRIAGE CEREMONY